 Our dogs are like our babies but unfortunately, our babies age and don’t stay young forever.
 And while there is nothing cuter than a little geriatric doggie with their precious little greyed face, as pet owners, we also need to keep in mind that their aging also comes with similar health issues to ourselves.

 If you have an older dog that seems to be getting a little slower at getting up, limps after a game of fetch, or just doesn’t seem enthused about climbing a flight of stairs, it might not be simple aging.
 While this might be true of most older dogs, there is always the possibility that your dog is experiencing arthritis.
 That is why it’s important to be aware and recognize the signs, as that is the first step to helping them get back to a healthy function.
-So here are the five classic signs of arthritis in dogs to watch out for.

 A – Ain’t Doing Right: